Leebossi/vaccinator/README.md

 - install dependencies by running `npm install` on both client and server directories.
 - `npm start` both client and server.
 Client runs on http://localhost:3000 and the server on port 3001.

+## Improvements

+- functionality to show expiring bottles and more data about the injections
+- write tests
+- more time more love